parasoft/soatest-cucumber/README.md

-1. **Create a library of one or more SOAtest test suite (.tst) files.**  Create one or more SOAtest test suite (.tst) files in Parasoft SOAtest that contain the tests or scenarios for executing each step definition.
-The individual tests or test suites within a single .tst file do not need to be related to each other or run successfully together within a single .tst.
-They are building blocks that will get put together into larger scenarios that are defined by the Cucumber feature files.
+1. **Create a library of one or more SOAtest test suite (.tst) files.**  Create one or more SOAtest test suite (.tst) files in Parasoft SOAtest that contain the tests for executing each step definition.
+The individual tests or test suites within a single .tst file do not need to be related to each other or be able to run successfully together.
+They are building blocks that will get put together into larger scenarios defined by the Cucumber feature files.

    Test steps may depend on data values that get passed to them directly